danionescu0/image-processing-projects/face-recognition-wrapper/README.md

 **How does the background process (video_processor.py) is able to load new faces and delete other without restarting the service**
 The background process listens using MQTT to some special events that say "this face has been added" or "that face has been deleted" and updates the in memory face detectors

+**What is docker role in this project**

+Docker along docker-compose will create the infrastructure and configure all dependencies with minimum effort.

+There are four containers defined in docker-compose.yml and one for person monitor

+1. mongoDb instance container.
+This will store the users data
+2. Mosquitto container.
+This is the mean of communication for found faces
+3. face-tracker container.
+This will run the video_processor.py command
+4. face-tracker-webserver container.
+This will run the webserver that exposes the CRUD api
+5. an optional person-monitor container.
+This is not related to face-recognition-wrapper.
+This conainer runs https://github.com/danionescu0/image-processing-projects/tree/master/person-monitor